Antero Midstream Corporation (AM): History, Ownership, Mission, How It Works & Makes Money

 Year established

-Antero Midstream Partners LP, the predecessor entity, was formed by Antero Resources Corporation (AR) in 2013 to own, operate, and develop midstream energy assets.
-The current C-corporation structure, Antero Midstream Corporation (AM), was established following a simplification transaction completed in March 2019.
+The predecessor entity, Antero Midstream Partners LP, was formed in 2013.
+The current corporate structure, Antero Midstream Corporation (AM), was established later in March 2019 following a major simplification transaction.

 Original location

-Operations commenced focused on servicing Antero Resources' production, primarily centered in the Appalachian Basin, specifically the Marcellus and Utica Shales in West Virginia and Ohio.
+Operations are centered in the Appalachian Basin, specifically the Marcellus and Utica Shales in West Virginia and Ohio.
+The corporate headquarters are located in Denver, Colorado.

 Founding team members

-As a subsidiary initially formed by Antero Resources, its early leadership and strategic direction were closely tied to the executives of Antero Resources, including Paul M. Rady and Glen C. Warren, Jr., who were co-founders of Antero Resources.
+The company's initial strategy and leadership were closely tied to the executives of its parent, Antero Resources, including co-founders Paul M. Rady and Glen C. Warren, Jr.

 Initial capital/funding

 Antero Midstream Partners LP launched its Initial Public Offering (IPO) in November 2014, raising approximately $1.15 billion in gross proceeds.
-This provided significant capital to fund the initial build-out of its gathering and processing infrastructure.
+This capital infusion was crucial for funding the initial build-out of its gathering and processing infrastructure.

 Year Key Event Significance